The 11 Allergy Myths You Should Stop Believing Right Now

 The Myth: “My down pillow is giving me allergies.”

 Most evidence that blames feathers for allergies is based on anecdotal reports.
 There haven’t been well-controlled trials on the topic; the research that does exist has found that allergic reactions are due to other allergens accumulating on bedding, like dust mites, mold, or pet contamination.
 “Feathered down undergoes a heat washing process, which really destroys any sort of intrinsic protein that would cause problems,” says Dr. Farooqui.
 “Secondly, to keep the integrity of a pillow or comforter, the weave has to be very, very tight on the fabric.
 That actually acts as a natural barrier to any sort of allergen.”

-The Myth: “I’ve always been allergic to penicillin.”
+The Myth: “I will always been allergic to penicillin.”

 Even if you experienced a bad medication reaction as a child, people typically outgrow a penicillin allergy.
 “I would say 80 to 90 percent of people who think they’re allergic to penicillin are probably not,” says David Rosenstreich, MD, director of the division of allergy and immunology at Montefiore Medical Center in Bronx, New York.
 Penicillin is a common treatment for a bacterial sore throat, sinus infections, skin infections, or syphilis.
 Allergic reactions may include skin rashes, asthma attacks, or swelling of the eyes, lips, face, or tongue.
 “If you need a penicillin-related drug because of your specific infection, ask for a test to see if you’re really allergic or not,” says Dr. Rosenstreich.